SandyWyper/SandyDotDev/src/content/blog/shopify-images/index.md

 />
 ```

-If you want to know how to implement this from a developers point of view you can [read my other post on the subject here](https://sandywyper.dev/blog/shopify-image-snippet/).
+If you want to know how to implement this from a developers point of view you can read my [other&nbsp;post](https://sandywyper.dev/blog/shopify-image-snippet/) on the subject here.